rachitdhar/CLI-File-System/README.md

 # CLI-File-System
-A self-written command line file system (similar to Windows cmd)
+A command-line based file system written in Python and SQL.

+It consists of a self-written command line interpreter similar to Windows CMD, along with an independent virtual text-based memory for the storage of data.
+The program uses a MySQL database for maintaining the organizational architecture of files and folders.